 There’s some suggestive conversation every now and then.
 And’s Mr. Kimura’s whole “I like high school girls!” schtick is inevitably going to offend somebody.
 That being said, when he’s just being weird rather than creepy, he’s actually a pretty funny character…

-Azumanga genuinely hilarious.
+Azumanga Daioh is genuinely hilarious.
 It’s almost relentlessly positive.
 It’s sincerely uplifting.
 It’s got a great artstyle that allows for the characters to utilise some great poses and expressions.

 There’s a big, orange cat-looking… thing.

 It’s a very welcome change of pace from how incessantly grim a lot of modern Pop Culture is.

 Plus, it has autistic characters that don’t make me want to pull out my hair in frustration.
 And that will be what I focus on in the second half of my manifesto.

 In brief: Azumanga Daioh: good, J.B.
 Norman: autistic, Azumanga Daioh: good at autism.

 Because, yeah, it’s clear that all the main characters have found somewhere they well and truly belong.
 And that’s an important lesson for autistic kids.
 I mean, hey, that’s an important lesson for autistic adults.

 It’s a lesson that a lot of Pop Culture abjectly fails at taking into consideration, given that what most Pop Culture depictions seem to be telling autistic people is “You’re a freak and a robot who deserves to be laughed at.”